 Hungary, Slovakia challenge quotas on asylum-seekers at top EU court

 Hungary and Slovakia told the European Union's top court on Wednesday that sharing out asylum-seekers among member states under a quota system was unlawful, clashing with Germany, France and others in a dispute that threatens to tear the bloc apart.
-Some 1.6 million migrants and refugees have crossed the Mediterranean and entered the EU since in 2014, mostly fleeing conflicts or poverty in the Middle East and Africa.
+FILE PHOTO: Hungarian police lead migrants on their way to Austria, in Hegyeshalom, Hungary, September 27, 2015.

 Discussions